 “There’s some people that have expressed concern because those sidewalks are relatively narrow,” Laffer said.
 “To be six feet away from people, I think, would require some magical logistics.”

 Recalling his own young adulthood, Laffer said he knows the chances students will act irresponsibly are high.
 He said he will occasionally read about a busted college party in the news.

-A major problem that comes with students being back in the city, Bok said, is asymptomatic community spread — which she said has been on the increase and called the Commonwealth’s recent uptick in cases “deeply concerning.”
+A major problem that comes with students being back in the city, Bok said, is asymptomatic community spread — which she said has been on the increase.
+She called the Commonwealth’s recent uptick in cases “deeply concerning.”